DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

 2. A scoring script
 3. *service_schema.json* for web-service input data

-This is explained in more detail in the [Deploy a model tutorial](https://docs.microsoft.com/en-us/azure/machine-learning/preview/tutorial-classifying-iris-part-3).
+This is explained in more detail in the [deploy a web service page](https://docs.microsoft.com/en-us/azure/machine-learning/preview/model-management-service-deploy).

-> To deploy the web service along with the model file, you also need a scoring script.
+To deploy the web service along with the model file, you also need a scoring script.
 Optionally, you need a schema for the web-service input data.
-The scoring script loads the model.pkl file from the current folder and uses it to produce a new result.
+The scoring script loads your model and returns the prediction result(s) using the model.
+It must include two functions: **init** and **run.**

-The gist of it is this:

 The model and the scoring file upload to the storage account you created as part of the environment setup.
 The deployment process builds a Docker image with your model, schema, and scoring file in it, and then pushes it to the Azure container registry.